My Search For The Truth

-So dear reader, that is my brief story as to how I got wonderfully saved and started my lasting walk with Jesus, what about you?
+So, this is my honest and brief account as to how I got wonderfully saved and started my walk with the Lord Jesus Christ.
+But what about you?
+Do you know Him?

-The Bible tells us that all liars will end up in the lake of fire, which lasts forever (Rev. 21:8); that no thief can enter into the Kingdom of God (1 Cor.
-6.10.); to lust after another person is the same as adultery (Matt.
-5.27,28); and to call someone a fool of just have unjust anger is the same as murder (1 John 3:15.)
+The Bible warns us that all liars will end up in the lake of fire, which lasts forever (Rev. 21:8); that no thief can enter into the Kingdom of God (1 Cor.
+6.10); to lust after another person is the same as adultery (Matt.
+5.27-28); and to call someone a fool or just have unjust anger is the same as murder (1 John 3:15).

-You need to believe on Jesus as your own personal Saviour, who died on the cross for your very own sins and after three days, God raised Him from the dead.
-And by trusting in Him alone to save you, you won't go to Hell when you die but Heaven.
+You must be born again.
+You must be forgiven.
+You must be made right with God.
+And this can only happen when a sinner sincerely believes in Jesus Christ as their own personal Saviour, who died on the cross for their sins and after three days God raised Him from the dead.
+By trusting in His precious blood alone to save you, you won't go to Hell when you die but Heaven.